Erico-droid/Erico-droid/README.md

 # 🚀 Launching Mind-Blowing Projects

-I'm currently working on a top-secret project that's gonna blow your mind 🤯 But hey, two heads are better than one!
-I'm always looking for a sidekick to join me on this coding journey and create something truly amazing 💥
+I'm currently working on a top-secret project that's gonna blow your mind 🤯 Just kidding, no I am just working on my portfolio web application at the moment.
+But hey, I have big dreams!

 # 💡 Ask Me About...